Ranjanifordatascience/property-price-estimator-chennai/README.md

-🏡 Property Price Estimator for Chennai 🌆
+# Property Price Estimator for Chennai
-Looking to buy, sell, or invest in property in Chennai?
-This Machine Learning-based Property Price Estimator gives you quick, data-driven price predictions for residential properties, tailored to Chennai’s real estate market. 🚀

-🔑 Key Features
+## What It Is
-Accurate Price Prediction: Predict property prices based on location, square footage, number of rooms, amenities, and more!
+This project is a **machine learning-based property price estimator** specifically designed for the Chennai real estate market.
+It predicts property prices based on features like location, size, number of rooms, and amenities.

-Local Data, Local Insights: Trained on Chennai-specific property data to provide precise estimates.

-Easy-to-Use: Just input property details and get the price prediction instantly!

-Perfect for Real Estate Pros: Buyers, sellers, and agents can make smarter, faster decisions.
+## How It Solves the Problem
+Buying or selling property in Chennai can be challenging without reliable price estimates.
+This tool helps by providing quick, data-driven predictions, enabling real estate professionals, buyers, and sellers to make informed decisions based on current market trends.